-Double-striped Thick-knee (Burhinus bistriatus)
+Double-striped Thick-knee (Hesperoburhinus bistriatus)

-(aka Double-striped Stone-curlew, Mexican Thick-knee)
+(aka Double-striped Stone-curlew, Mexican Thick-knee (Burhinus bistriatus))

 Double-striped Thick-knee, Roraima, Brazil, July 2001 - click for larger image Roraima, Brazil